 Amazon Mechanical Turk is not a get-rich-quick scam or one of those make massive income in your spare time ripoffs.
 Instead, it’s a real work-at-home opportunity where you get paid for actual work.
 With no commute, no crappy boss, and working when you want, the Amazon Mechanical Turk service is worth looking into for someone wanting to make some extra dosh.

-Amazon Mechanical Turk is a money making resource available to anyone with a computer, internet access, and a little extra time on their hands.
+Amazon Mechanical Turk is a money-making resource available to anyone with a computer, internet access, and a little extra time on their hands.

-From signing up to transferring earnings to a valid bank account, the entire process of the Amazon Mechanical Turk website is simple and easy to understand, unlike some of the “easy money-makers” that are advertised on the internet these days.
+From signing up to transferring earnings to a valid bank account, the entire process of the Amazon Mechanical Turk website is simple and easy to understand, unlike some of the “easy money-makers” advertised on the internet these days.

 Survey websites that claim to pay money may come with a string of responsibilities or offers that you must sign up and pay for before you can get paid by the website providing the service.